Frederick Gordon (British Army officer): Honours

 Gordon was awarded the Egypt Medal with three clasps and the Khedive's Star for his service in Egypt and Sudan in the 1880s.
 He was awarded the Queen's South Africa Medal with six clasps, the King's South Africa Medal with both clasps, and was mentioned in despatches four times for his service during the Second Boer War.
-On 29 November 1900, he was appointed a Companion of the Distinguished Service Order (DSO) "in recognition of the services [...] in connection with the Campaign in South Africa, 1899-1900".
+On 29 November 1900, he was appointed a Companion of the Distinguished Service Order (DSO) "in recognition of the services [...] in connection with the Campaign in South Africa, 1899–1900".

 Gordon received a number of honours for his service during the First World War.
 On 15 February 1915, he was appointed a Companion of the Order of the Bath (CB) "in recognition of the meritorious services [...] during the war".
+In the 1917 King's Birthday Honours, he was promoted to Knight Commander of the Order of the Bath (KCB) "for valuable services rendered in connection with Military Operations in the Field", and thereby granted the title Sir.
+He was also mentioned in despatches five times during the war.

+He also received a foreign awards from Allied nations.
 In February 1916, he was awarded the Order of the White Eagle, 2nd Class (with Swords) by the King of Serbia.
-In the 1917 King's Birthday Honours, he was promoted to Knight Commander of the Order of the Bath (KCB) "for valuable services rendered in connection with Military Operations in the Field", and thereby granted the title sir.
-He was also mentioned in despatches five times during the War.
+In September 1919, it was announced that he had been appointed Grand Officer of the Order of the Crown of Romania by the King of Romania "for distinguished services rendered during the course of the campaign".

 Personal life

-In 1897, Gordon married Mabel Rose Robinson.
+In 1897 Gordon married Mabel Rose Robinson.
 Together they had three children; one son and two daughters.